s-sohani/knowledge/Data Intensive/Foundation.md

 legacy system: System that out of date and dislike maintenance.

 Minimize pain during maintenance:
-- Operability: Make it easy for operations teams to keep the system running smoothly.
+- Operability: Make it easy for operations teams to keep the system running smoothly (Can configure with human).
-- Simplicity: new engineers to understand the system
+- Simplicity: new engineers to understand the system (Abstract modules in clean way).
 - Evolvability: Make it easy for engineers to make changes to the system in the future.